ansys/pyaedt-toolkits-antenna/doc/source/examples/index.rst

 Examples
 ========
-End-to-end examples show how to use the API of the PyAEDT antenna toolkit.
+End-to-end examples show how to use the API of the AEDT Antenna Toolkit.

 Antenna synthesis
 ~~~~~~~~~~~~~~~~~